 - 1/2 cup dried raisins

 Yes, most rum brands and spirits are vegan-friendly and don’t involve animals in their process.
 The only liquors that are not vegan are the ones using honey or cream.

 This cocktail must be served chilled with a pinch of ground cinnamon on top.
 You can also decorate the glass with shredded coconut and add a stick of cinnamon in the glass for extra flavor.

 This vegan version of eggnog also called coquito doesn’t use egg yolks as classic eggnog.
 It means it stores much longer and can be made ahead 2-3 days before.
 Store your cocktail in a glass bottle in the fridge and open it just before serving.

 A cocktail is always better served with finger food like crackers, vegetable sticks, and a dip!
-This cheesy vegan spinach dip is a delicious hot dip recipe for you to try!
+Below I listed our favorite vegan appetizers to pair with this cocktail

 Have you made this dairy-free coquito recipe?
 Share a review or comment below and join me on Pinterest for more vegan recipes to bring to your table this holiday season!